lisa-lumos/corporate-finance/01-the-corporation.md

 The agency problem: when managers, despite being hired as the agents of shareholders, put their own self-interest ahead of the interests of shareholders.
 Managers face the ethical dilemma of whether to adhere to their responsibility to put the interests of shareholders first, or to do what is in their own personal best interest.

 This problem is commonly addressed in practice, by minimizing the number of decisions managers must make, for which their own self-interest substantially differs from the interests of the shareholders.
-For example, managers' compensation contracts are designed to ensure that most decisions in the shareholders' interest are also in the managers' interests; shareholders often tie the compensation of top managers to the corporation's profits, or perhaps to its stock price.
+For example, managers' compensation contracts are designed to ensure that most decisions in the shareholders' interest are also in the managers' interests; shareholders often tie the compensation of top managers to the corporation's profits, or to its stock price.

 There is, however, a limitation to this strategy.
 By tying compensation too closely to performance, the shareholders might be asking managers to take on more risk than they are comfortable taking.
 As a result, managers may not make decisions that the shareholders want them to, or it might be hard to find talented managers willing to accept the job.
 On the other hand, if compensation contracts reduce managers' risk, by rewarding good performance, but limiting the penalty associated with poor performance, managers may have an incentive to take excessive risk.